suyuesususu/MLC-Seq/README.md

 ### Requirements
-1. You must have Python3, Python version 3.5+ is required. (https://www.python.org/downloads/)
+1. You must have Python3, Python version 3.5+ is required.
+Please download the python file and follow the instruction for installation. (https://www.python.org/downloads/)
 2. Clone this repository.
 This project is downloaded and unzipped.
 Now the path of the project is ~/Downloads/MLC-Seq-main.
 ### Environment
 1. Create an virtual environment
    Open a terminal window and enter the following command line
 ```Bash